wp-plugins/vanilla-pdf-embed/readme.txt

 Embeds PDFs in your pages and posts, without using JS.

 == Description ==
-To embed a PDF you uploaded it to your Wordpress site's media library, simply put the URL for the attachment page in your post on its own line.
+To embed a PDF you've uploaded to your Wordpress site's media library, simply put the URL for the attachment page in your post on its own line.
 The PDF will be embedded with the default settings at that location, as if it were using oEmbed.